Lea este artículo en español aquí.

 President and chief operating officer Todd Bennett announced Thursday, March 26, lifts will stop spinning Sunday, March 29.
 That’s three weeks sooner than Deer Valley’s original goal of closing April 19.

-This was a milestone year for Deer Valley East Village, the massive resort expansion overlooking the Jordanelle Reservoir.
+This was a milestone year for Deer Valley East Village, the massive expansion overlooking the Jordanelle Reservoir.
+The resort opened nearly 100 new runs and eight new lifts.

 The National Weather Service reports Salt Lake City logged record highs on five out of the seven days from March 19 through March 25.